Homeless students and literacy face lifelong issues.

 SCHOOL SUPPLIES, such as textbooks, notebooks, and pens, may be unavailable, affecting their participation and learning.

-LOWER OVERALL HEALTH is caused by a higher susceptibility to disease, fatigue, and hunger.
+LOWER OVERALL HEALTH is affected by a higher susceptibility to disease, fatigue, and hunger.
 This results in a lack of focus and understanding of school subjects.

 EMOTIONAL AND MENTAL HEALTH is challenged by a homeless student’s constant coping with uncertainty and instability.